Executive Summary 🔗

 - Tempus ECG-Low EF (Tempus AI) cleared in 2025.

-Related external context: Eko Health raised a large growth round in 2025 to expand its cardio AI platform and commercial footprint (reported publicly).
+Eko Health raised a growth round in 2025 (reported publicly).

 2) Valvular disease 🔗

-Valvular analysis shows up repeatedly because echo remains the most scalable structural heart imaging modality.
+Valvular analysis shows up repeatedly.
+Echo remains a common modality for structural heart imaging.
 AI features often focus on chamber quantification, measurement automation, and quality support.

 3) ECG AI and consumer-grade screening 🔗